ituminauske/ilona_t_exercise/README.md

 ####Notes
 1. As the number of the items is fixed for this exercise - 100, I hardcoded this number.
 2. I used the colors from the original Qogita website to more or less match the theme
 3. I used Redux to store the cart content and value in the application state.
-It means that getItem is only called once to set initial app state.
-There also a listener to the state which runs setItem to the localStorage in case there are any changes.
+It means that localStorage.getItem() is only called once to set initial app state.
+There is also a listener to the state which runs localStorage.setItem() when application state changes.
-4. I used Ant Design component library, so I did not actually have to write a lot of css.
+4. I used Ant Design library, so I would not have to write a lot of css.
-5. In order to initialize application state from local storage, I had to use a hack to access window.localStorage from where I create a Redux store (window is only accessable from the client side)
+5. In order to initialize application state from local storage, I had to use a hack to access window.localStorage from where I create a Redux store (window is only accessable from the client side).
+I found it by googling because I was quite stuck with "window is not defined" by trying to get "window" outside the client side and it was the simplest solution.
+It is in src/redux/localStorageInteractionFunctions.ts - line 2.

 ####How to use